Sciencesing/WEDesignWebsite-Copy/Administration.md

 ---
 layout: page
-title: Beta
+title: Administration
-permalink: /beta/
+permalink: /Administration/
 featured-img: shane-rounce-205187
 ---

-## Testing stuff
+## Administration

 _This will be italisized_